Unidentified Australian Soldier

 Lest We Forget.

-Photograph came from the Australian War Memorial.
+Photograph above came from the Australian War Memorial.
 Image file number AWM P06003.001.

 Webpage for World War 1 – Australian War Heroes